spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Where is Spotlight PA based?**

-**A:** The location of our new office in Harrisburg will be announced soon.

-**Q: When will Spotlight PA officially launch?**

-**A:** We will hold launch events and begin publishing content in September.
+**A:** Our office in Harrisburg is located at 225 Market St., Suite 502A, Harrisburg, PA 17101.

 **Q: How frequently will Spotlight PA publish content?**